-assisted by William McLean, formerly a Coromandel prospector,246 he struck rich gold in the lode.247 Two days later, it was reported that Werahiko was 'directed and assisted by' McLean in cutting the lode by trenching.248 A Thames journalist checked on the latest find:
+(Mokena Hou's daughter Ema was married to George Lipsey.)254 Werahiko continued to manage the mine, and on 11 November, when being assisted by William McLean, formerly a Coromandel prospector,255 he struck rich gold in the lode.256 Two days later, it was reported that Werahiko was 'directed and assisted by' McLean in cutting the lode by trenching.257 A Thames journalist checked on the latest find:

 After an early breakfast we set out for Hone's whare, where we found all the prospectors assembled - viz, Hone Werahiko, John McSweeney, David [Rewi Mokena], and Ranapea Morgan [Mokena].
-Some of our party wished to go up the spur at once, without waiting for the prospectors, and have a look at the leader. but the natives objected to such a proceeding, their reason for so doing being, I believe, that they were afraid some of the auriferous stone might be appropriated by us, or broken out and allowed to remain on the ground for some one else to take away.
+Some of our party wished to go up the spur at once, without waiting for the prospectors, and have a look at the leader, but the natives objected to such a proceeding, their reason for so doing being, I believe, that they were afraid some of the auriferous stone might be appropriated by us, or broken out and allowed to remain on the ground for some one else to take away.
 It appears that the morning before my visit a digger, wishing to see for himself what the reef was like, in order to furnish reliable information for the Press, walked up the claim before the prospectors were astir, and broke out several pounds of nice goldbearing stone with a pick.
 Although he did not take away one ounce of the quartz, the proprietors of the claim were greatly incensed at the liberty he had taken with their property, and in consequence of his action they have determined in future not to allow persons to inspect the claim without one of them is present, and I am informed that during the past two or three nights they have taken it in turn to watch the leader.
-The spur is too precipitous to allow of a tent or where being placed near the lode, otherwise there would be no necessity for a watch to be kept on it....
+The spur is too precipitous to allow of a tent or whare being placed near the lode, otherwise there would be no necessity for a watch to be kept on it....
 Nothing further was done on the lode until the arrival of Mr William McLean, an experienced miner from Coromandel, who soon showed the prospectors where the precious metal was situated.
 I believe the discovery was the result of a wager made in a sort of jocular way.
 McLean, in conversation with Hone, said he knew where the gold was.
 Hone said he did not think that he (McLean) did, but if he pointed out the locality he (Hone) would give him a few pounds.
-McLean accepted the offer, and got to work, and in a short space of time succeeded in breaking out some excellent golden stone from a portion of the leader distant about ten feet from where the test crushing was obtained....
-The prospectors have, I believe, arranged with Mr McLean to manage the claim, and under his direction have started to put in a low level tunnel.249
+McLean accepted the offer, and got to